EO-College/cubes-and-clouds/README.md

 - The full list of all contributors is in the [CONTRIBUTORS.md](CONTRIBUTORS.md)

 ## Availability of the course
-- The course is openly available on EOCollege, a cloud learning platform for EO content.
+- The course is openly available on **EOCollege**, a cloud learning platform for EO content.
 EOCollege is your one-stop-shop for this course.
 You will have an integrated experience of all the components: lectures, exercises, quizzes and get a certificate upon successful completion: https://eo-college.org/courses/cubes-and-clouds
-- The course material is available on zenodo.
+- The course material is available on **zenodo**.
 Each lecture can be accessed individually: [Cubes and Clouds Zenodo Community](https://zenodo.org/communities/cubes_and_clouds?q=&l=list&p=1&s=10&sort=newest)
 - Alternative Rendering of the Course
   - [LIAScript](https://liascript.github.io/): Use the link to the .md files and copy them into LIAscript.
 It will give you an online lecture directly.
   - [Obsidian](https://obsidian.md/): Obsidian is a knowledge management system.
 Add obsidian file toplevel to create your void, or add the course to an existing one.